tsedio/tsed/docs/docs/interceptors.md

 ## Interceptor class

-To create interceptor class you need to implement he `IInterceptor` interface and implement the `aroundInvoke(ctx: IInterceptorContext)` method, and use the `@Interceptor()` annotation to register your interceptor class.
-Inside your `src/interceptors/MyInterceptor.ts` folder create the following simple interceptor.
+To create an interceptor class you need to implement the `IInterceptor` interface and implement the `aroundInvoke(ctx: IInterceptorContext)` method, and use the `@Interceptor()` annotation to register your interceptor class.
+Inside your `src/interceptors/MyInterceptor.ts` folder, create the following simple interceptor.

 <<< @/docs/docs/snippets/interceptors/interceptor-example.ts

 ## Use the interceptor

-Now that your interceptor logic is in place you can use it in any other service.
+Now that your interceptor logic is in place, you can use it in any other service.
 You need to use the `@Intercept(InterceptorClass, opts)` annotation to register which interceptor should be used for the specific method you want to intercept.
 An example service in `src/services/MyService.ts`:

 <<< @/docs/docs/snippets/interceptors/interceptor-usage.ts